Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-Hence, by Lemma~\ref{lem:all_events}, we have that the starting point of the optimal trajectory is either a vertex of $\mathcal{T}_2$ or a special configuration event.
-Hence, the starting point of the optimal trajectory must be a vertex of $\mathcal{T}_3$.
-This yields the following lemma.
+By Lemma~\ref{lem:all_events}, the starting point of the optimal subtrajectory is either a vertex of $\mathcal T_2$ or a special configuration event.
+Hence, the starting point $p^*$ of the optimal subtrajectory must be a vertex of $\mathcal T_3$, and thus $p^* \in S$.
+We summarise with the following Theorem.

-\begin{repeatlemma}{lem:starting_point_guaranteed_to_be_in_t3} Given a trajectory $\mathcal{T}$ and the set of starting points $\mathcal{T}_3$ of $\mathcal{T}$, the starting point of a longest coverable subtrajectory is guaranteed to be a vertex of $\mathcal{T}_3$. \end{repeatlemma}
+\begin{theorem} The set $S$ of vertices of $\mathcal T_3$ is guaranteed to contain the starting point of a longest coverable subtrajectory of $\T$. \end{theorem}